mirage/mirage-www/tmpl/blog/mirage-entropy.md

 to signal the end of a DMA transfer, and the like.
 They are combined together and used to seed the internal (CS-)PRNG.

-In fact, describing them as a "seed" from which the entire sequence is unfolded is a deliberate oversimplification: what really happens is that the PRNG is continuously fed with random events, which change its state as they arrive, and the requests for random bytes are served from the PRNG.
+In fact, describing them as a *seed* from which the entire sequence is unfolded is a deliberate oversimplification: what really happens is that the PRNG is continuously fed with random events, which change its state as they arrive, and the requests for random bytes are served from the PRNG.
 The PRNG is used to